Financial Planning for Alzheimer's and Dementia Care

 Medicare is available to all U.S. adults over 65 and those with certain disabilities.
 For those with Alzheimer's and dementia, Medicare covers diagnostic tests, doctor's visits, hospital stays and, under Part D, prescription drugs.
 Medicare doesn't cover nonmedical dementia care, such as day-to-day living assistance and long-term nursing home stays.

-Some gaps may be filled by Medicare Advantage Plans, which offer broader coverage options, including limited custodial care.
+Medicare Advantage Plans may fill some gaps, offering broader coverage options, including limited custodial care.
 Beneficiaries can also consider Medicare Supplemental Insurance (Medigap) to help with copayments and deductibles for Medicare-covered services, though it doesn't extend specific extra coverage for Alzheimer's or dementia care.
 Visit the Medicare website for detailed information on Medicare's Alzheimer's and dementia coverage.

 2. 2